Vizonex/CyStub/Dev-Journal.md

 Now that I come to think of it .
 It might not be a bad idea to have the tool scan for classes and parts of functions before-hand as a two step method rather than just one, like an external Cython TreeVisitor for visiting different varibale Types, C structures and Python Classes beforehand use so that way when it's time to write down all the definitions.
 They will more likely be avalible when it's time to write them all down...

-I'll also try to make a smarter system so that it's not scanning one entirely one file so that way all imported modules and including all `.pxi` `.py` `.pyx` and `.pxd` and all external definitions in files are also being accounted for like a roll-call/head-count ...
+I'll also try make a smarter system so that it's not scanning one entirely one file so that way all imported modules and including all `.pxi` `.py` `.pyx` and `.pxd` and all external definitions in files are also being accounted for like a roll-call/head-count ...

-Once the system works, I'll then start optimizing.
-The other thing I thought about was using quotes when the object hasn't appeared or been declared yet after the object has been declared.
+One the system works I'll then start optimizing.
+The other thing I thought about was using quotes when the object hasn't appeared or been declared yet after a the roll-call.
 This may require a new-class maybe that can be a new argument of it's own.

 This might require a rewrite of what I've done so far but I'll upload another file before called VariableCatcher or VariableRegistry unlike the one already made.
 Which aims to read nodes for all of the following